matrix-io/matrix-documentation/docs/matrix-os/getting-started/hello-world.md

 ![Sensor Test Success](../img/sensor-test.md)

 ### Next Steps
-Now that you have installed and run an application, now lets look at the
+Now that you have installed and run an application, [Next Steps](next-steps.md) will be able to guide your next MATRIX adventure.